When you’re running a WordPress site, one of the smartest things you can do is create regular backups.

 Note: The exact steps may vary depending on the hosting provider.

-Login to your hosting dashboard and navigate to the File Manager option, as shown below.
+Login to your hosting dashboard and navigate to the File manager option, as shown below.

 Select the Archive option located at the top of the screen.

-Go ahead and select the zip option, as shown below.
+Next, select the zip option, as shown below.

 Your website files will be compressed into a zip file in a few seconds.